-This can make it a touch difficult to stay in shape and, although I force myself to the gym as often as I can bear, it turns out I don’t have to deprive myself of all the things I love in order to drop a few pounds.
+This can make it a touch difficult to stay in shape and, although I force myself out running as often as I can bear, it turns out I don’t have to deprive myself of all the things I live in order to drop a few pounds.

 I have a big appetite.
-Like, really big, and the portions at dinner time in our house are sizeable.
+Like, really big… and the portions at dinner time in our house are…well, sizeable.
 Since it would appear that I’m physically unable not to eat everything on my plate, I now cut down on the amount of spaghetti or rice I usually cook in order to eat less.

-It’s a great way to assess how active you usually are and how you can up this without going crazy.
-I keep track of mine all the time these days and I try to get out of the office during my lunch break to go for a walk.
-It’s a great motivator and can spur you on to exceed your totals over the week and convince yourself to go that little bit further.
+It’s a great way to assess how active (or in my case, how lazy…) you are and how you can increase you activity during the day.
+I keep track of mine all the time these days and I try to get out of the office during my lunch break to run or just go for a walk.
+It’s a great motivator and can spur you on to exceed your totals over the week and just do that *little* bit more.

-I have a very sweet tooth and, although I don’t like cakes or baked goods, I do have a complete addiction to sweets and sugary rubbish.
-This means I eat a lot of sugar and tend to come home from the gym or work and grab a handful of sweets while I cook dinner; telling myself that it’s just to keep me going until Les comes home and we can eat.
-I hate to think about how many extra calories I consume during the week within this tiny window each day.
+I have a very sweet tooth and, although I don’t like cakes, I do have an addiction to sweets and sugary rubbish.
+This means I eat quite a lot of sugar and tend to come home from the gym or work and grab a handful of sweets while I cook dinner.
+I do this while telling myself that it’s just to keep me going until Les comes home and we can eat.
+I hate the think about how many extra calories I consume during the week within this tiny window each day.

-Beware of Low Fat:
+Beware of Low Fat

-I went through a spell of eating a LOT of cereal bars, granola, and low fat yoghurts thinking that, because they were low fat, they were obviously good for me.
-Oh, how stupid I was… The sugar content in my favourite yoghurt is sky high and makes eating it a complete waste of time.
-The same can be said for the cereal bars I was happily munching on and feeling all smug and virtuous.
+I went through a spell of eating a LOT of cereal bars, granola, and low-fat yoghurt thinking that, because they were low far, they were obviously good for me.
+Oh, how stupid I was… The sugar content in my favourite coconut yoghurt is sky-high and makes eating it a complete waste of time.
+The same can be said for the cereal bars I was happily munching on while feeling all smug and virtuous.